merces/bashacks/README.md

 ## 6. Bugs

- If you think you find a bug, please fill it through https://github.com/merces/bashacks/issues
+ If you think you find a bug, please fill it at https://github.com/merces/bashacks/issues